On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

 \subsubsection{Parallelism}

 The mandatory case of parallelism, where there is exactly one execution of the entire parallel structure with respect to its preceding and following activities, can be obtained from the Petri net in \cref{fig:pn_and} by removing the silent transitions~1 and~2.
 In this case, the parallel structure can be detected by discovering only \constraint{Alternate Succession} constraints (similar to mandatory sequence flow in \cref{sec:seq_flow}).
-More specifically, every same-cardinality activity preceding the parallel structure will have an outgoing \constraint{Alternate Succession} constraint to all activities on the parallel branches; every activity on the parallel branches will have an outgoing \constraint{Alternate Succession} constraint to all same-cardinality activities following the parallel structure; and there will be no \constraint{Alternate Succession} constraints between the activities on the parallel branches themselves.
+More specifically, every same-cardinality activity preceding the parallel structure will have an outgoing \constraint{Alternate Succession} constraint to all activities on the parallel branches; every activity on the parallel branches will have an outgoing \constraint{Alternate Succession} constraint to all same-cardinality activities following the parallel structure; and there will be no \constraint{Alternate Succession} constraints between the activities on different parallel branches of the same parallel structure.

 \Cref{fig:pn_and} represents the optional repeatable variant of parallelism.
 The mandatory repeatable and optional variants can be obtained from \cref{fig:pn_and} by removing the silent transitions~1 and~2, respectively.
-As in \cref{sec:seq_flow}, handling these three variants requires considering the relative activity cardinalities given in \cref{tab:constraint_cardinalities}, and accounting for the fact that \constraint{Alternate Succession} constraints ``jump over'' both optional and repeatable activities.
-Furthermore, detecting the correct behavior for these three variants requires discovering the \constraint{Balanced Enablement} relations, which enforce that all parallel branches must complete before any activity following the parallel join can be executed (including any repetition of the parallel structure).
-This eliminates the need for using \constraint{Co-Existence} constraints, which were used in~\cite{DBLP:conf/pmai/AlmanCGMM24}, but are unsuitable in the presence of repetitions (cf. \cref{sec:declare_loops}).
+As in \cref{sec:seq_flow}, handling these three variants requires considering the relative activity cardinalities given in \cref{tab:constraint_cardinalities}, and accounting for \constraint{Alternate Succession} constraints ``jumping over'' both optional and repeatable activities.
+Furthermore, detecting the correct behavior for these three variants requires discovering the \constraint{Balanced Enablement} constraints, which enforce that all parallel branches must complete before any activity following the parallel join can be executed (including any repetition of the parallel structure), thus eliminating the need for using \constraint{Co-Existence} constraints, which were used in~\cite{DBLP:conf/pmai/AlmanCGMM24}.